MichaelBenIsrael/Java---Missile-attack-simulator/README.md

 # Missile attack simulator 🚀

 ## ⚡ Intro
-This program was made for my first ever job interview.\
+This program was made for my first ever job interview as an Algoritem Developer.\
 At that point I only had about a week of experience with Java (#DontJudge)\
 I learnt a lote from this project and it was importent for me to iclude it in my github,\
 even as just a reminder for myself, where I started and what I'm capable of now :)